-The principal activity of D Shopping Malls Finance P.L.C. (the Company) is to act as a finance company and its business is limited to the raising of capital and the lending of such capital to D Shopping Malls Limited (the Parent or the Guarantor), the collection of interest from the Guarantor and the settlement of interest payable on capital raised from third parties.
-The activities of the Company are expected to remain consistent for the foreseeable future.
+The primary function of D Shopping Malls Finance P.L.C. (referred to as "the Company") is to operate as a finance company.
+Its business is focused on raising capital and providing loans to D Shopping Malls Limited (referred to as "the Parent" or "the Guarantor").
+Additionally, it oversees the collection of interest from the Guarantor and handles the settlement of interest owed on capital sourced from third parties.
+These activities are anticipated to maintain consistency in the foreseeable future.